 Pizza on the South Beach Diet?
 You bet!
 In fact, if it’s made with the right ingredients, pizza can be an excellent choice for lunch or dinner on any Phase.
 Check out these healthy ways to enjoy pizza:

 Phase 1 Pizza Ideas:

 - Make a portobello “crust.”
 Meaty, flavorful portobellos make a great base for pizza toppings because they hold up well during baking.
 To prepare the mushrooms, gently wipe the outsides, and then scrape out the gills.
 Rub the caps on all sides with some garlic-infused olive oil.
 Place the caps, cavity up, on a baking sheet.
 Season with salt and pepper, and then fill with the Phase 1 topping suggested below.
 Bake at 450°F for about 3 minutes, or until the cheese melts.
-Just before serving, season with fresh or dried herbs of your choice, such as basil, oregano, or parsley.
+Just before serving, season with fresh herbs of your choice, such as basil, oregano, or parsley.

 - Make a Phase 1 portobello topping: Top each portobello with a fresh tomato slice or some prepared tomato sauce, then sprinkle each with some shredded or thinly sliced reduced-fat mozzarella.
 Be sure to check the Nutrition Facts panel on the back of all tomato-sauce products in order to avoid varieties with added sugars.

 Phase 2 Pizza Ideas

 Enjoy the Phase 1 pizza above and also try the following:

 - Choose white whole-wheat flour to make your own pizza dough.
 Most pizzerias use white flour to make the pizza crust, but with white whole-wheat flour, you get the added health benefits of fiber, protein, and iron.
 And unlike regular whole-wheat flour, white whole-wheat flour makes for a softer, smoother-textured crust.